Trade directory · Lowell metro · Massachusetts

 Licensing Requirements

-Massachusetts requires Home Improvement Contractor Registration through the Office of Consumer Affairs and Business Regulation.
-Must pass written exam covering business practices and consumer protection laws. $50 registration fee, annual renewal required.
-No specific painter license, but work over $1000 requires HIC registration.
+Massachusetts requires Home Improvement Contractor Registration through the Office of Consumer Affairs and Business Regulation for projects over $1,000.
+Must pass written exam covering business practices, consumer protection laws, and lien rights.
+Registration renewed annually with $50 fee.
+Lead-safe work practices certification required from EPA RRP program for pre-1978 buildings.

 §2